aifa-gov-it/database-uploader/README.md

 This repository has some Git submodules so you should clone it using the `--recursive` switch: `$ git clone git://github.com/<user>/<repo>.git --recursive`

+### Docker Hub Automated Build

+Each commit in the `development` or `master` branches and every git tag is automatically built by Docker Hub.

+The configuration is in https://hub.docker.com/r/aifagovit/database-uploader/~/settings/automated-builds/

+When tagging a new release the relevant link in the README should be updated.

 ### Generate a diff changelog

 After running the `database-uploader` (it's not necessary to specify any option) against any database (even in-memory ones like H2) you can generate a Liquibase report or a changelog containing the differences between the two databases or even against JPA Entity definitions.